A brain injury can affect the victim in many ways, depending on the severity of the TBI.

 Language loss is another cognitive effect of head injury.
 The individual will have difficulty in using the right words to say or write.
 He may not be able to express himself.
 It we important for the listener to have patience in understanding what is being said.

 Perceptual and visual skills may also be impaired.
 Recognizing certain objects such as human faces can be a problem.
 The patient can get lost around a certain area such as the park or within a building.

 There may also be trouble in making sense out of simple pictures and shapes.
 A visual neglect can occur.
 This is the inability of the sufferer from recognising one side of scenery.
 He may attend only to one side of the area he faces.
 As an example, he eats only the food on one side of the plate or shaves only one side of his face.

 Another problem in visual perception is the inability of the patient to know the right time or calculate the right moment when to cross a street.
 This cognitive effect is very risky because the person will be prone to accidents.

-Insight and empathy is also affected.
-It dimishes the patient’s ability to reflect on his actions and own thoughts.
-An injury to the frontal lobes is usually the culprit to this problem.
+Insight and empathy are also affected because the patient’s ability to reflect on his actions and own thoughts is diminished.
+An injury to the frontal lobe is typically the reason for this change.

-An inappropriate or aggressive behavior is very common to the brain injury survivor which gives problems as well to family members and friends.
+An inappropriate or aggressive behavior is very common to the brain injury survivor, which causes problems as well to family members and friends.